 The City of Toronto has adopted Official Plan Amendment 570, which establishes Major Transit Station Area policies for 57 Major Transit Station Areas.
-The amendment includes mapping for each major transit station area that includes minimum densities.
+The amendment includes mapping for each Major Transit Station Area, which includes minimum densities.

 However, these densities have been set at such artificially low levels that the policies will fail to achieve the principal objective of encouraging intensification at major transit stations.
 In many cases, the minimum densities are well below the densities of existing buildings, or approved development proposals.
 Virtually nowhere will the proposed minimum densities serve as meaningful incentives to intensify development.